Murder of Emma Grace Cole

 Emma Grace Cole (January 10, 2016 – c.
-July to September 2019) was an American murder and torture victim from Bloomington, Indiana whose burnt skeletal remains were discovered near a softball complex in Smyrna, Delaware on September 13, 2019.
-She remained unidentified for over a year and was known as "Baby Elle" and "Jane Smyrna Doe 2019" until her identification in October 2020.
-The killing has gained significant attention and media coverage due to the circumstances of Emma's death and her former status as an unidentified murder victim.
+July to September 2019) was an American murder and torture victim from Bloomington, Indiana, whose burnt skeletal remains were discovered near a softball complex in Smyrna, Delaware, on September 13, 2019.
+She remained unidentified for over a year and was known as "Baby Elle", "Jane Smyrna Doe 2019", and "Smyrna Doe" until her identification in October 2020.
+The murder has gained significant attention and media coverage due to the brutality of Emma's death and her former status as an unidentified murder victim.
+She was murdered by her mother, Kristie Lynn Haas, who pleaded guilty to murder in 2023.

-In October 2020 following Emma's identification, her mother, 28-year old Kristie Haas, and step-father, 38-year old Brandon Hass, were arrested in connection with her death and were charged with first-degree child abuse.
-In May 2021, they were re-indicted, with Kristie now facing first-degree murder charges.
-Their trial is scheduled for July 2023.
-If convicted, Kristie faces life imprisonment without the possibility of parole, while Brandon faces up to 44 years in prison.
+In October 2020 following Emma's identification, her mother, 28-year old Kristie Haas, and step-father, 38-year old Brandon Haas, were arrested in connection with her death and were charged with first-degree child abuse.
+In May 2021, they were re-indicted, with Kristie then facing first-degree murder by abuse or neglect charges.

+On May 25, 2023, Kristie Haas agreed to a plea deal for a recommendation from the prosecution of 30 years in prison, and faced a maximum of life imprisonment without the possibility of parole.

+Brandon Haas had agreed in February 2023 to a plea deal for a recommendation from the prosecution of a sentence of probation.

+In September 2023, Kristie Haas was sentenced to 30 years in prison, and Brandon was sentenced to 4 years and 1 month in prison.
+The sentences were met with outrage from Emma's family and the public over their perceived leniency.

+Murder

+According to prosecutor Kevin Smith, following extensive torture, starvation, and physical abuse, Kristie Haas found her daughter, 4-year-old Emma Grace Cole unresponsive and tried to revive her with a cold shower.
+Her husband and Emma's stepfather, Brandon Haas, was stopped by Kristie from calling 911.
+Kristie later threw away Emma's clothing, stating, "That's it for Emma.
+Emma's not coming back."
+Kristie later lied to family members about why Emma was absent after the murder, telling them that Emma had "the devil in her eyes" and was in a facility for children with mental illness.

+Kristie burned Emma's body and discarded her skeleton into the bushes of the softball field near the Smyrna Middle School.
+Following the murder, the couple fled to Indiana where they had previously resided, and were later arrested in Pennsylvania.